mdfnam/QnA/Parts of Speech.md

   <img src="https://github.com/mdfnam/QnA/assets/156814846/21c0099f-3c9b-49b6-b648-dcb5fe6b12df" width="250">
 </p>

-- **Kalimah `كَلِمَة`:** A single meaningful word is referred to as ‘kalimah’.
-It can be further divided into three types also called ‘parts of speech’.
+- **Kalimah `كَلِمَة`:** A single meaningful word is referred to as ‘kalimah’, which constitutes the most fundamental component of any language.
+It serves as the basic building block that forms the foundation of the language.
+Kalimah can be further divided into three types, also known as ‘parts of speech’.

 ## Classification of Words
 While reading the Quran, we encounter numerous words (kalimah) on every page, which can be categorized into three parts of speech in the Arabic language: